Non-stationary Spatial Modeling Using Fractional SPDEs: Case studies

 The second dataset contains climate reanalysis data describing average summer precipitation over the conterminous U.S. Climate reanalysis combines a climate model with observations to reconstruct past climate patterns \citep{CopernicusClimateReanalysis}.
 This dataset was generated by the Experimental Climate Prediction Center Regional Spectral Model as part of the North American Regional Climate Change Assessment Program.
 It covers a 26-year period from 1979 to 2004, and includes average precipitation values measured in centimeters at 4112 locations given in geographic coordinates across the domain.
 We select this dataset because prior studies have indicated the presence of a fractional smoothness.
 In particular, \citet{genton2015cross} found that an exponential covariance model may be appropriate in parts of the domain, while \citet{bolin2020rational} estimated a smoothness parameter of $\nu = 0.44$.

 To prepare the precipitation data for spatial modeling, a cube-root transformation is applied so that a Gaussian distribution can be assumed \citep{genton2015cross}.
 Each realization of the transformed data is also centered by subtracting the mean over the realizations.
 Figure \ref{fig:PercipObs1979} shows the processed anomalies for $1979$.
 The spatial correlation range appears shorter in the southwest and increases toward the east.
-The pattern is neither unique to this specific year, but shows up in most realizations.
-A possible explanation is the differences in altitude over the domain, as we see in Figure \ref{fig:PercipAltitude} that the Rocky Mountains lead to the western region being much more mountainous.
+The pattern is not unique to this specific year, but appears in most realizations.
+A possible explanation is the differences in altitude over the domain, as shown in Figure \ref{fig:PercipAltitude} that the Rocky Mountains lead to the western region being much more mountainous.

 Specifying the stationary priors, we again perform a preliminary analysis using a NF-S model.
 The hyperparameters $C_{\rho}$, $C_{\sigma}$, and $C_{\sigma_{\mathrm{N}}}$ are set based on the estimated values $\hat{\rho}_{0} = 5^{\circ}$, $\hat{\sigma}_{0}=0.1\,\mathrm{cm}$, and $\hat{\sigma}_{\mathrm{N}}=0.02\,\mathrm{cm}$, while $C_{a}$ is set to $4$.
 Choosing $\pi(\nu)$, we base the prior on previous studies and adopt a more informative specification than for the salinity data.
 Specifically, we let $C_{\nu} = 0.5$, $C_{\nu, \mathrm{HPD}}=0.8$, and $\nu_{\max} = 1.0$.
 Discretizing the model, we expand the domain by $20^{\circ}$ on each side and triangulate it to obtain $9555$ vertices and $18939$ elements.